-Laurent Ferrier is a third generation watchmaker with 40 years of experience – including at Patek Philippe most recently – who has very quickly built a distinguished independent haute horology watch company from scratch (first watch launched in 2010).
+Laurent Ferrier has over three decades of experience in the watch industry – including at Patek Philippe most recently – where he has very quickly built a distinguished independent watch company from scratch (first watch launched in 2010).
 Inspired by 19th-century pocket watches, his timepieces represent the simplicity, uncluttered aesthetics, and precision he values.
 He develops his own watches, from conception through production and in doing so is backed by his son Christian, a guarantee of continuity.

 This particular model – launched at Baselworld 2015 – is the Galet Micro-Rotor in platinum and is limited to 18 pieces that will be delivered over the course of a 3-year production cycle.
 The first of which has just been delivered, with at least one more expected to be available for sale this year.

 Similar to the Galet Classic, this limited model has an absolutely sublime Grand Feu enamel dial with long slender hour Roman numerals.
 The numerals are painted in black on the white as part of the arduous enamel dial making process that includes multiple layers of fired enamel.

 The light blue train track style minutes chapter ring and small seconds ring are also painted on during multiple firings of the enamel dial, as opposed to being printed with a traditional stamping machine after the dial has already been created.

 Further, the brand’s signature Assegai-shaped hour and minute hands are crafted in darkened 18K white gold and fully polished, providing a stark contrast against the bright white dial and enhancing legibility.